RebeckaAntonsson/PopGenProj/README.md

 AADR_Annotations_2025.xlsx\
 VIPHaplogroups.xlsx

+#### Download theme from this Github page:
+Download the .streamlit folder, containing a file named config.toml

 #### Run the app

 The haplotype_app.py script will open a webpage where the user can input their haplotype.